ThanhThien-dev/BEES-FrontEnd-Challenge/README.md

    npm install
    This will install Next.js, React, Redux Toolkit, Tailwind CSS, Axios, Styled-Components, Date-fns, and other dependencies listed in package.json.

-3. Set Up Environment Variables:
-   Create a .env file in the root directory (if not already present) and add the API URL:
-   NEXT_PUBLIC_API_URL=(https://mockapi.io/projects/67ed29554387d9117bbc825e)

-4. Run the Development Server:
+3. Run the Development Server:
    Start the Next.js development server: npm run dev
    Open your browser and navigate to http://localhost:3000/users to see the user management page.